TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 ::::

-The following proposition is  a direct consequence of the diagonalization  ({prf:ref}`Prop:QuadForms:Diagonalize`).
+The following proposition is  a direct consequence of the diagonalisation  ({prf:ref}`Prop:QuadForms:Diagonalize`).

 ::::{prf:proposition}
 :label:  Prop:QuadForms:MaximumxTAx